bmcmahan2016/cs-269-SLG/README.md

 `new_test.csv`: the test set, parsed from the testing data used by Zhang et al (https://github.com/ryanzhumich/AESLC) and removed all the human annotations inside.
 Only keep the original email subject lines.

-# process:
+# Process:
-run one of the training notebooks and generate a model--> load the model into correspoding notebooks start with "load"--> test the csv file generated using`testing_csv_uploaded.ipynb`
+run one of the training notebooks and generate a model--> load the model into correspoding notebooks start with "load"--> test the csv file generated using`testing_csv_uploaded.ipynb` remember to change the file name for models (for those notebooks start with "load") or genearted csv (for `testing_csv_uploaded.ipynb`)

 # Reference
 Rui Zhang and Joel Tetreault.
 2019.
 This email could save your life: Introducing the task of email subject line generation.